Lei Yue Mun Park and Holiday Village: Significance in World War II (1941–1945)

-On 19 December 1941, the Barracks along with the Sai Wan Antiaircraft Battery fell into the hands of the Japanese.
-At 7:45 PM, a detachment of Japanese soldiers along with collaborators, in a lorry, broke through the fence, using bombs and killed the British sentries at the Sai Wan Antiaircraft Battery.
-The rest of the soldiers, around 29 British soldiers, were locked in an ammunition magazine, until around midnight, the Japanese ordered the soldiers to get out, and bayonetted all of the soldiers, two Chinese-British soldiers survived by hiding under the corpses, escaping successfully after four days of lying still amongst the corpses.
+The Canadian forces launched a full counterattack despite being heavily outnumbered.
+However, on 19 December 1941, the Barracks along with the Sai Wan Battery fell into the hands of the Japanese.
+At 7:45 PM, a detachment of Japanese soldiers along with collaborators, broke through the fence in a lorry, killing the British sentries at the Sai Wan Battery using bombs.
+The 29 remaining British soldiers were then locked in an ammunition magazine until around midnight, when the Japanese ordered them to come out, and proceeded to bayonet all of the soldiers.
+Two Chinese-British soldiers survived by hiding under the corpses, escaping successfully after four days of lying still amongst the corpses.

-There were counterattacks made by 'C' Company of the Royal Rifles of Canada to recapture the battery and the barracks during the 19th of December, but the counterattacks failed, due to the Japanese having the advantage of high ground and being well-entrenched.
+There were counterattacks made by 'C' Company of the Royal Rifles of Canada to recapture the battery and the barracks during the 19th of December.
+However, the Japanese having the advantage of high ground and being well-entrenched rendered the counterattacks unsuccessful.